uniplexprotocol/Uniplex/README.md

 ## Integrations

+Uniplex is framework-agnostic.
+It works with any tool or API that can accept a Passport (string/header).
+Integration examples are planned for:

-- ✅ MCP (Model Context Protocol) servers
+- ✅ MCP servers
 - 🔜 LangChain
 - 🔜 CrewAI
 - 🔜 AutoGPT